 If you continuously experience problems or issues in your working relationship with your PhD supervisor, you have the option of discussing it with your PhD programme chair or contacting the graduate school, who will work with you to find a solution.
 If it is not possible to resolve the problem in this way, switching to a different supervisor could be an option.

-If someone behaves in an offensive, discriminating, or inappropriate way towards you, even though you have let the other person know that you find their behavior inappropriate, you can contact your PhD supervisor, programme director or manager for help and support; they will help you handle the situation.
+If someone behaves in an offensive, discriminating, or inappropriate way towards you, even though you have let the other person know that you find their behavior inappropriate, you can contact your PhD supervisor, programme chair or manager for help and support; they will help you handle the situation.

 If you are in a situation involving threats to freedom of research or responsible conduct of research, you can contact one of the university’s research conduct advisers.
 You can discuss the nature and severity of the problem with an adviser, who will help you decide on what course of action to take to address it.